Online CNA Classes in Alabama: Top Schools, Tuition, and More

 Drake State Community & Technical College

 Drake State Community & Technical College offers a CNA program that requires six weeks of class work.
 The school’s hybrid approach mixes on-campus learning with lab work and online classes.
+Classes specifically prepare students to become long-term care nursing assistants.
 Clinical, on-site work is required so students gain crucial, hands-on experience for this career path.
+The program cost includes books and your nurse aide exam fees, and full payment is required before classes begin.
+The Workforce Innovation and Opportunity Act funding may help you cover these costs.
+After, students are eligible to take the CNA exam and if passed, be listed on the Alabama Nurse Aide Registry.

-You can apply for the program at 16 years of age, and will be required to submit proof of Basic Life Support (BLS) certification, a negative TB skin test, and Hepatitis Series B immunization.
+- Submit proof of Basic Life Support (BLS) certification, a negative TB skin test, and Hepatitis Series B immunization

 Northwest Shoals Community College